dangazineu/tako/issue_plan.md

 1. Update `executeWithContextAndSubscriptions` in `fanout.go`:
    - Generate event fingerprint if idempotency enabled
    - Check for existing state before creating new one
-   - Return early with existing state if found
+   - If duplicate found, reconstruct FanOutResult from existing state
    - Log duplicate detection for debugging

 2. Handle existing state scenarios:
-   - If state is complete: return its result
+   - If state is complete: reconstruct and return FanOutResult
-   - If state is running: optionally wait or return immediately
+   - If state is running: wait for completion (respect original timeout)
-   - If state is failed: optionally retry or return failure
+   - If state is failed: return the failed result (no retry)
+   - Add `waitForExistingState` helper method for the running case

 3. Update state creation calls:
    - Pass fingerprint when idempotency is enabled
    - Use traditional ID generation when disabled

+4. Add `reconstructFanOutResult` helper method:
+   - Build FanOutResult from persisted FanOutState
+   - Include all fields: success, errors, child summary, etc.

 **Files to modify**:
 - `internal/engine/fanout.go`